-- A. Regional preliminary matches shall begin on Monday, May 21, 2018 Regional semifinals shall be held on Tuesday, May 22, 2018.
-The regional finals shall be held on Wednesday, May 23 2018.
-In years when the regional preliminary matches fall on Memorial Day Monday, hosts have the option to play their preliminary matches on the Saturday prior to Memorial Day Monday and continue with semifinal matches on Tuesday as originally scheduled. - B. The sectional semifinal matches shall be held on Friday, May 25, 2018.
-The Sectional Final match shall be held on Tuesday, May 29, 2018. - C. The State Final Tournament shall be held on Friday June 1, 2018 and Saturday, June 2, 2018, at Hoffman Estates High School, 1100 W. Higgins Road, Hoffman Estates.
-Mr. Steve Lacni, Athletic Director, will serve as the State Final Manager.
+- A. Regional preliminary matches shall begin on Monday, June 7, 2021.
+The higher seeded team will host the game and will be the home team.
+Regional semifinals shall be held on Tuesday, June 8, 2021.
+The regional finals shall be held on Thursday, June 10, 2021.
+The IHSA will assign host and will host the remainder of the matches. - B. The sectional semifinal matches shall be held Saturday, June 12, 2021.
+The Sectional Final match shall be held Tuesday, June 15, 2021. - C. The State Final Tournament shall be Friday, June 18 and Saturday, June 19.

 III.
-ON-LINE ENTRIES, WITHDRAWAL PROCEDURES, ELIGIBILITY, AFFIR-MATIVE ACTION, AND ON-LINE LIST OF PARTICIPANTS
+ON-LINE ENTRIES, WITHDRAWAL PROCEDURES, ELIGIBILITY, AFFIRMATIVE ACTION, AND ON-LINE LIST OF PARTICIPANTS

-The policy for Original Entry Deadlines, Late Entries, and Late Withdrawals shall be the policies and procedures regarding entry for all IHSA-sponsored sport/activities included in the 2017-18 Entry Policies and Procedures.
+The policy for Original Entry Deadlines, Late Entries, and Late Withdrawals shall be the policies and procedures regarding entry for all IHSA-sponsored sport/activities included in the 2020-21 Entry Policies and Procedures.

-A. On-Line Entries: All member schools must enter their school into the state series competition through the IHSA Schools Center on the IHSA Website at (www.ihsa.org).
-The deadline for entry is February 1, 2018.
-The 2017-18 Entry Policies and Procedures outlining the online entry procedures for all IHSA-sponsored tournaments can be found in the Schools Center on the IHSA website.

-- B. Late Entries: Any attempt to enter a sport or activity on-line after the established deadlines will be denied.
+- A. On-Line Entries: All member schools must enter their school into the state series competition through the IHSA Schools Center on the IHSA Website at (www.ihsa.org).
+The deadline for entry is April 19, 2021.
+The 2020-21 Entry Policies and Procedures outlining the online entry procedures for all IHSA-sponsored tournaments can be found in the Schools Center on the IHSA website. - B. Late Entries: Any attempt to enter a sport or activity on-line after the established deadlines will be denied.
 Schools that wish to enter after the deadline will be considered late.
 To be considered for late entry, the Principal/Official Representative must contact the IHSA administrative officer in charge of the sport or activity.
-The penalty for late entry shall be a payment of \$100.00 for that sport/activity by the school. - C. Breach of Contract By-law 6.041 (Withdrawal Procedure): To withdraw without penalty, the Principal must notify the IHSA Office, in writing, of the school's withdrawal from the respective sport prior to the seeding meeting date and/or the date the List of Participants is due for that sport.
+The penalty for late entry shall be a payment of \$100.00 for that sport/activity by the school.

+C. Breach of Contract By-law 6.041 (Withdrawal Procedure): To withdraw without penalty, the Principal must notify the IHSA Office, in writing, of the school's withdrawal from the respective sport prior to the seeding meeting date and/or the date the List of Participants is due for that sport.